King letter and statement criticize Sessions prosecution

 In the 1986 letter and statement, the widow of civil rights icon Martin Luther King Jr. said Sessions’ actions as a federal prosecutor in Alabama were “reprehensible” and said he used his office “in a shabby attempt to intimidate and frighten elderly black voters.”

 But the letter and statement never appeared in Sessions’ hearing record in front of the Senate Judiciary Committee.
 Sessions was eventually rejected as a federal judge, but went on to become Alabama’s U.S. senator.
-President Donald Trump now wants him for attorney general
+He was confirmed by the Senate Wednesday to be U.S. attorney general.

 Most Read Stories